The following recommendations are for both C-Series and CX robots

 The marker will function at a range of 3-30 feet from the base, but a distance of 5-20 feet is preferred.

-Toggle Auto-Exposure on and off in the Teams app Settings depending on the lighting of your capture environment.
-Bright lights from projectors are not recording-friendly unfortunately so if you want to record a presentation, try Recording your screen with Teams Screencast App instead of trying to record your smartboard.
+Toggle Auto-Exposure on and off in the Swivl Capture app Settings depending on the lighting of your capture environment.
+Bright lights from projectors are not recording-friendly unfortunately so if you want to record a presentation, try Recording your screen with Screencast+ App instead of trying to record your smartboard.

 Settings => Advanced => Exposure (only for iOS)